 What We Do

-New I-9 Center: employees are able to complete Section 2 of the I-9 form in-person with an NC State employee at our new temporary I-9 Center located in the UHR Administrative Services II building, 2711 Sullivan Drive, in Room 101.
+I-9 Center: employees can complete Section 2 of the I-9 form in-person with an NC State employee at our I-9 Center located in the UHR Administrative Services II building, 2711 Sullivan Drive, 2nd Floor reception area.
 Hours of operation are Monday-Friday, 8:30 am-4:30 pm; walk-ins are welcome and no appointment is needed.
-Safety protocols are in place including the optional use of masks, plexiglass dividers, social distancing between stations, sanitizing wipes, and optional gloves.
-For more information or questions, please email firstname.lastname@example.org.
+For more information or questions, please email email@example.com.

 International Employment Staff Directory

 The Department of Homeland Security (DHS) published rules (March 2016) regarding the STEM (science, technology, engineering and math) Optional Practical Training (OPT) extension benefit for F-1 students.
 This new rule took effect on May 10, 2016 for all applications submitted to USCIS on or after that date.
 Under the rule, employers are required to complete a Training Plan (Form I-983) at the start of the employment card application process to establish expected outcomes and learning objectives during the training program.